jsitnicki/blog/2016-10-22_feeding_packets_to_vm_with_scapy.rst

 I like to use Andrew Lutomirski's `virtme`_ tool to spin up toy VMs but it's doesn't matter what you use - qemu, virsh, virt-manager...
-What is important is the vNIC model you use.
+What is important is the vNIC model you choose.
 For example, I had problems with virtio_net v1.0.0 driver (qemu-system-x86-2.6.2-2.fc24.x86_64), which seems to be filtering VLAN 0 tagged frames when the device is not in promiscuous mode.
 A